 Making a yeast starter is one of the best homebrewing techniques for improving your beer.
 While not absolutely necessary, starters can really take your beer to the next level.

 If you already brew, making a yeast starter is a piece of cake.
-Here is why you do it, and how to make a yeast starter:
+Here is why you do it, how to make a yeast starter, and the kit to make it easy.

 What is a Yeast Starter?